 If you're a medical professional, allied health worker or clinician looking for bigger picture approaches that improve the health of individuals, populations, the environment and communities – then postgraduate study in public health could be for you.

-Head of School of Health and Social Development
+Associate Head of School International and Master of Public Health Course Director